 We can also make our family law solicitors, child custody and Hague Convention experienced lawyers available to clients, should they so require.
 These teams can help to resolve any remaining disputes or disagreements that may be keeping your divorce from being finalised.

-At our William Street offices, we employ a select team of legal specialists and qualified professionals, including immigration consultants who can provide assistance on matter concerning visa appeals and applications, as well as citizenship enquiries.
+At our William Street offices, we employ a select team of legal specialists and qualified professionals, including immigration consultants who can provide assistance on matters concerning visa appeals and applications, as well as citizenship enquiries.